valhuber/LogicBank/README.md

     - **react** by running rules that referenced changed attributes, which can
     - **chain** to still other attributes that refer to _those_ changes.
-Note these might be in different tables, providing automation for _multi-table logic_.
+Note these might be in different tables, providing automation for _multi-table logic_

 Logic does not apply to updates outside SQLAlchemy, nor to SQLAlchemy batch updates or unmapped sql updates.